Save to My DOJO

 Ex.
 1 – List all the containers managed by the respective VCH along with any published network ports.

 Ex.
 2 – Restarting the nginx container.

 docker restart nginx1

 vSphere Integrated Containers is VMware’s novel method of deploying containers.
 It gives vSphere administrators the edge as it allows container provisioning within the datacenter using existing virtualization platforms.
-Additionally, since vSphere containers are in actual fact virtual machines, further benefit is derived from features such as DRS, HA and vMotion for a more robust containerization platform something lacking using traditional models.
+Additionally, since vSphere containers are in actual fact virtual machines, a further benefit is derived from features such as DRS, HA, and vMotion for a more robust containerization platform something lacking using traditional models.

 I will definitely keep an eye on any future developments in this area so I invite you to keep watching this space for new posts.